Yggdroot/LeaderF/README.md

   --nowrap              long lines in the LeaderF window won't wrap --next                Jump to the next result.
   --previous            Jump to the previous result.
+  --recall              Recall last search.
+If the result window is closed, reopen it.

 subcommands: